millus/2-Memory-Game/README.md

 # Memory Game
-Reveal all card pairs as fast as you can without losing any stars.
+Find all card pairs as fast as you can without losing any stars.

 ## How do I start the game?
 1. Download this project